udacity/RL-Quadcopter/README.md

 - Compressed VM Disk Image: [RoboVM_V2.1.0.zip](https://s3-us-west-1.amazonaws.com/udacity-robotics/Virtual+Machines/Lubuntu_071917/RoboVM_V2.1.0.zip)
 - MD5 checksum: `MD5(Ubuntu 64-bit Robo V2.1.0.ova)= 95bfba89fbdac5f2c0a2be2ae186ddbb`

+You will need a Virtual Machine player to run the VM, such as VMWare or VirtualBox:

+- [VMWare](http://www.vmware.com/): If you use a Windows/Linux system, you can get [Workstation Player](https://www.vmware.com/products/workstation-player.html) for free, or if you're on a Mac, you can get a trial of [Fusion](https://www.vmware.com/products/fusion.html).
+- [VirtualBox](https://www.virtualbox.org/): Download and install the appropriate version for your system.

-You will need a Virtual Machine player to run the VM, such as VMWare or VirtualBox.
-We recommend using [VMWare](http://www.vmware.com/).
-Open your VM player, and then "Open" / "Import" the VM disk image that you just unzipped (there are two other small configuration files in the zip archive that you may or may not need).
+Open your VM player, and then "Open" / "Import" the VM disk image that you just unzipped (the `.ova` file).

 Configure the settings for your VM to allocate at least 2 processors and 4GB of RAM (more the merrier!).
 Now launch the VM, and follow the on-screen instructions for one-time setup steps.

-- Username: `robo`
+- Username: `robond`
 - Password: `robo-nd`

-To open a terminal in your VM, press `Ctrl+Alt+T` (or `Ctrl+Option+T` on a Mac).
-This is where you will be able to execute your project code.
+To open a terminal in your VM, press `Ctrl+Alt+T`.
+If prompted "Do you want to source ROS?", answer `y` (yes).
+This is where you will execute your project code.

 ## ROS Native Install